IB Geography: A Complete Guide (2025)

 The world's leading online IB Geography tutoring provider trusted by students, parents, and schools globally.

-The final IB Geography grade is significantly determined by written exams, which follow a specific format as per the IB Geography Guide.
+The IB Geography exam format closely follows the one described in the IB Geography Guide.
 Understanding this format is crucial for students aiming for high scores.
+Here's a summary table to begin with:

-Paper 1, focusing on core themes, is divided into two sections: Section A, where you answer short-answer questions on each of the two topics studied, and Section B, where you write an extended response to one of the topics.
+• Paper 1: Focuses on core themes and is divided into two sections: Section A, where you answer short-answer questions on each of the two topics studied, and Section B, where you write an extended response to one of the topics.

-Paper 2, assessing optional themes, follows a similar format: Section A requires short-answer responses on each of the two studied topics, and Section B demands an extended response on one of these.
+• Paper 2: Assesses optional themes and follows a similar format: Section A requires short-answer responses on each of the two studied topics, and Section B demands an extended response on one of these.

 For Higher Level (HL) students, there is an additional Paper 3, focusing on the ‘Global Interactions’ theme.
 Here, students respond to two extended response questions.